bcgov/MyGovBC-notification-server/docs/_docs/index.md

 ---

-This site aims to be a comprehensive guide to NotifyBC.
-We’ll cover topics such as getting your instance up and running, interacting with browser or other server components, deployment, and give you some advice on participating in the future development of NotifyBC itself.
+This site aims to be a comprehensive guide to *NotifyBC*.
+We’ll cover topics such as getting your instance up and running, interacting with browser or other server components, deployment, and give you some advice on participating in the future development of *NotifyBC* itself.

 ## Helpful Hints
-Throughout this guide there are a number of small-but-handy pieces of information that can make using NotifyBC easier, more interesting, and less hazardous.
+Throughout this guide there are a number of small-but-handy pieces of information that can make using *NotifyBC* easier, more interesting, and less hazardous.
 Here’s what to look out for.

 <div class="note">
   <h5>ProTips™ help you get more from NotifyBC</h5>